-Which Zero Trust concept involves continuously evaluating trust levels and adjusting permissions for a subject or system in real-time to reduce the scope of potential threats?
+Which Zero Trust concept continuously evaluates trust signals and adjusts a subject's permissions in real time, thereby shrinking the scope of potential threats?

 Ask Bash